Legal Aspects of Corporate Finance

 - Term 1

 This module provides an understanding of the essential elements of company law, with special attention to corporate finance issues.
 It complements the finance module, Corporate Finance, together giving the student a comprehensive and coherent appreciation of the financial and legal aspects of the subject.
-The module offers an understanding of how the agency problems between shareholders and creditors and between majority and minority shareholders are addressed by the law; it includes, among other topics: capital structure, dividends, limits to concealed distribution, reduction of capital and share buy-back, the solvency test and the European debate on the legal capital, shareholders rights, financial assistance, issue of shares and of debentures.
-The module is based on English law, with reference to the harmonization effort of European Union law, to the law of other jurisdictions, and to international practice.
-English law provides a good vehicle through which the principles can be taught, it is the basis for the law and practice of many other jurisdictions, and it is a good example of the Western model to which many Middle East, Asian and African jurisdictions look or which are imposed on such jurisdictions.
+The module offers an understanding of how the agency problems between shareholders and creditors and between majority and minority shareholders are addressed by the law; it includes, among other topics: capital structure, dividends, limits to concealed distribution, reduction of capital and share buy-back, the solvency test, shareholders rights, and issue of shares and of debentures.
+The module is based on English law.
+English law is the basis for the law and practice of many other jurisdictions, and it is a good example of the Western model to which many Middle East, Asian and African jurisdictions look or which are imposed on such jurisdictions.

 Objectives and learning outcomes of the module